clauswilke/clauswilke.github.io.old/_posts/2015-08-26-avoiding-the-official-style.md

 > The cells **were** lysed **with** 1% Triton X-100 **after** 20 minutes incubation **in** rich media prepared **under** standard conditions **with** continuous stirring **of** the flask.

 I am sure you recognize this as a standard sentence you might find in the methods section of any molecular biology paper.
-If you have read sufficiently many such papers, you may find this sentence clear enough.
+If you have read  many such papers, you may even find this sentence sufficiently clear.
 But is it really?
 Were the cells incubated or lysed in rich media?
 Were the cells incubated with continuous stirring of the flask, or was the stirring instead part of the media preparation?
 Or was maybe the flask stirred during the lysing of the cells?
 We don't really know.
 The prepositions cannot precisely convey the relationships of the involved objects.

 The above example contains six prepositions.
 In general, three prepositions in a row cause problems, and four or more prepositions usually guarantee disaster.
 As the first order of business, therefore, we shorten and/or remove, as much as possible, any strings of prepositional phrases.